-5.1.2 During blasting, do the following:
+5.1.2 During blasting, inspect the following:

-- Check the control handle for leaks. - Inspect all couplings and coupling gaskets for leaks. - Check the blast machine for leaks.
+- Inspect all couplings and coupling gaskets for leaks. - Check the blast machine for leaks.
 If leaks are found around the pop-up valve, inspection door, or pipe fittings at the bottom of the cone, stop blasting immediately and repair or replace worn parts.
 If leaks are allowed to continue, abrasive erosion could cause irreparable damage to the blast machine. - Check all external piping, control hoses, and valves for leaks.
 If leaks are found, stop blasting and repair. - Inspect blast hose, couplings, and nozzle holders for leaks.
 At the first sign of a leak, stop blasting and inspect all items for wear.